-Compeer Utica is a mentoring program hosted by the Center for Family Life and Recovery, Inc. We serve both children and adults, throughout Oneida and Herkimer counties, who are affected by mental health and substance abuse disorders.
+Compeer Utica is a mentoring program by the Center for Family Life and Recovery, Inc. We serve both children and adults, throughout Oneida and Herkimer counties, who are affected by mental health and substance abuse disorders.
 The Compeer program matches community volunteers to serve as supportive friends to those youths and adults, with the goal being to empower and support them in their journey towards recovery.
 Our programs include:

 One-to-One Youth Program: volunteers are matched with youths that are either at risk or affected by a mental health disorder